 Our last speaker will be our own vice-chair Dr. Buashie Amatowku.
 Buashie has spent the last 6 months on the Mayor’s Budget Committee speaking with heads of departments, going over numbers and helping to provide input to the mayor.
 She will provide us with the most pertinent information regarding the budget and how it could affect our community.

 On this Saturday, May 18th, Councilman Bernard Parks’ office is hosting a Spring Cleaning in the 8th District and VOLUNTEERS ARE NEEDED!
 The clean-up locations, within our boundaries, are Manchester Ave. between Denker and Western Ave. and Vermont Ave. and Manchester Ave at 85th street.
 Cleaning will begin at 8:00AM.
 Refreshments will be provided.
-Event flier.
 Hope to see you there!

 Our May meeting is on Monday the 20th at 6:00PM.
 One of the best ways to help support improvement of our community is by staying informed.
-Printable agenda.
 So, I will see you on Monday!

 ECSWANDC – Chair